 3. Yarn over and draw through the loop on the hook.

 4. Pull the stitch tight.
 This does not count as the first single crochet stitch.

 5. Start your first single crochet stitch.
 Insert the hook through the loop, yarn over and draw up a loop.

-7. Continue crocheting through the loop and over the yarn tail until you have six single crochet stitches.
+8. Continue crocheting through the loop and over the yarn tail until you have the required number of stitches, usually six.

-8. Grab the yarn tail and pull the center tightly closed.
+9. Grab the yarn tail and pull until the center is tightly closed.

 If you do not see the videos properly, head over to YouTube.